Mario Pergolini

 At late 2011, the rumors about the end of Pergolini's position at "¿Cuál Es?", the radio show that he hosted since 1989, and his leaving the Rock & Pop radio (where he was the main figure) got strong presence the media and was encouraged by his co workers at the radio.

 Finally he left both positions (the show and the radio) and started up a new project: Vorterix, the continuation of the website of his radio show "cual es?" which already had the url vorterix.com since early 2011.
 Pergolini is leading this project which is integrated by a radio station (Vorterix Rock 103.1 FM), a Concert hall placed in the old "Teatro de Colegiales" and a website where the shows of the radio and the stage streams online in audio and video in HD quality.

 The radio/show venue/website was officially launched at May 25, 2012, with a big event with live shows inside and outside the new "Vorterix Theater".
 But the transmissions really began at December 2011, and so did the new Pergolini's Show at Vorterix Rock, which started airing on February 1, 2012.

 In December 2021, Pergolini was featured in "Demian", the fourth track of Argentine rapper and singer Dillom's debut studio album, "Post Mortem".

-In 2024, Argentine streamer and comedian Luquitas Rodríguez was appointed Artistic Director of Vorterix Radio, the multimedia platform founded by Mario Pergolini.
-Known for his sharp humor and strong presence in digital media, Rodríguez ushered in a new era for the station by revamping its programming and aligning it more closely with contemporary online culture and the habits of younger audiences.

-Under his leadership, Vorterix introduced a refreshed lineup that includes original shows like No Se Pudo and La Munipa, while strengthening established programs such as Paren la Mano, which Rodríguez also co-hosts.
-This strategic update reinforces Vorterix’s commitment to a multiplatform broadcasting model, bridging traditional radio formats with streaming, video, and social media engagement to remain relevant in Argentina’s evolving media landscape.